 Siblings Used What They Learned In Safe Sitter®

-Madeline Knowlton*, 11, and her brother, Samuel*, 12, live in Alaska, which ranks No. 1 among earthquakes in the United States.
+Madeline Knowlton and her brother, Samuel, live in Alaska, which ranks No. 1 among earthquakes in the United States.
 And even though the two young teens learned about earthquake safety in a babysitting training class, they never expected they’d need to use what they’d learned.
-On December 4, 2012, both teens took a Safe Sitter® class led by Instructor Sheila Juarez at Central Peninsula Hospital in Soldotna, a Safe Sitter® teaching site for 23 years.
+Both teens took a Safe Sitter® class led by Instructor Sheila Juarez at Central Peninsula Hospital in Soldotna, a Safe Sitter® provider for more than 20 years.

 Samuel and Madeline are homeschooled and attend Kenai Peninsula Connections for aptitude testing, a requirement for Alaska homeschool programs.
-One day last December, their mother, Marcia Knowlton, relied on Madeline and Samuel to watch their younger siblings while she spent time in the garage unpacking boxes from the family’s recent move to Soldotna from Seattle.
+One day, their mother, Marcia Knowlton, relied on Madeline and Samuel to watch their younger siblings, Katherine, Joe, and Jacob, while she spent time in the garage unpacking boxes from the family’s recent move to Soldotna from Seattle.
 Although the garage is attached, it’s inaccessible from the house.
 One must first go to an outside deck, then down two flights of stairs to reach the main garage door.
-Madeline cared for Katherine, 4, and Joel, 2, and Samuel tended to Jacob, 6, in the playroom, situated above the garage but not readily available to Marcia as she busied herself unpacking.
+Madeline cared for Katherine and Joe while Samuel tended to Jacob in the playroom, situated above the garage but not readily available to Marcia as she busied herself unpacking.

 After Marcia had been in the garage for 45 minutes, she heard a boom.
 Thinking it was the children creating noise in the playroom above her, she yelled, “Stop stomping!”
 However, as everything around her began to shake (and the walls swayed in a direction opposite the ceiling!), she realized it was an earthquake.
 After several aftershocks, Marcia admits she’d been unsure of what she should do.
 “I kind of panicked because I couldn’t remember what to do—go outside or stay inside?
 Then I took off running to get the kids,” she said.